PlayStation Portable (PSP) Architecture

 This is how you type in this console, old-school cellphone style.

-From a human-computer interaction standpoint, the XMB’s design reveals very interesting approaches for solving many interaction challenges (such as navigating around many depths of information, avoiding flooding the user with options and fitting all these solutions in a 4.3” screen).
-In essence, information is organised by ‘categories’ and ‘elements’; and the D-pad is the key to navigate through them.
-The left and right arrows switch between categories, and the up and down arrows select an element from within a category.
-It’s worth pointing out that all categories are found within the same hierarchy level.
-So, no entry is shown superimposed over the rest (impeding the insertion of attention-stealing advertisement and whatnot).
+From a human-computer interaction standpoint, the XMB’s design reveals very interesting solutions to interaction challenges (such as navigating around many depths of information, avoiding flooding the user with options, and fitting all these entries in a 4.3” screen).
+In essence, information is organised into ‘categories’ and ‘elements’, and the D-pad is used to navigate between them.
+The left and right arrows switch between categories, while the up and down arrows select an element within the current category.
+It’s worth pointing out that all categories are found at the same hierarchy level.
+So, no entry is shown superimposed over the rest.
+This impedes the insertion of attention-stealing advertisement and whatnot.

 On another topic, the XMB provides customisation options, such as changing the background colour and re-arranging items.
 Moreover, it provides access to multimedia services and, of course, allows the user to load up the game (whether from a UMD or memory stick).

-There’s also a file viewer embedded, which is used for both multimedia and save management.
+There’s also an embedded file viewer, which is used for both multimedia and save management.

 Updatability

-As we’ve seen before, everything except the Pre-IPL is stored in writable storage, and thus is ‘updatable’.
-Sony distributed firmware updates in the form of downloadable files.
-Users could either manually download them or use the ‘system update’ assistant from the XrossMediaBar to automatically download (using WiFi) and install them.
+As we’ve seen before, everything except Pre-IPL is stored in writable storage, and is therefore ‘updatable’.
+Sony distributed firmware updates in the form of downloadable files, which users could either download manually or via the ‘System Update’ assistant.
+The latter also installed those packages.

 Image

-Some updates strengthened the PSP’s security system by adding more layers of encryption to the boot process and integrity checks on kernel modules.
+Some updates strengthened the PSP’s security system by adding layers of encryption to the boot process and integrity checks for kernel modules.

 From the developer’s standpoint, some updates enhanced the APIs by adding more functions and correcting existing ones.
-Games were therefore strongly tied to the system version they were developed for, and users would have to update to play newer games.
-However, new updates were always backwards compatible, so an old game should never break on an updated system (in theory).
+Consequently, games were tied to the system version they were developed for, and users were required to update the firmware to play newer games.
+However, new updates were always backwards compatible, so older games should never break on an updated system (at least, in theory).

-From the user’s perspective, some updates brought new services, like a web browser, RSS reader and so forth.
-After the release of the PlayStation 3, many online applications were ported to the PSP, such as the ‘PlayStation Store’ and ‘Remote Play’.
+From the user’s perspective, some updates introduced new services, like a web browser, an RSS reader, and so forth.
+After the release of the PlayStation 3, many online applications were ported to the PSP, including the ‘PlayStation Store’ and ‘Remote Play’.

 Games

-For the first time in this series, games developed for this console are not written for bare-metal: instead of relying on memory address and ports, they would have to call modules to perform operations on the hardware.
-The APIs found in the official SDK are modelled after this design.
+For the first time in this series, games developed for this console are not written for bare-metal.
+Instead of relying on memory addresses and ports, they must call modules to perform operations on the hardware.
+In fact, the APIs found in the official SDK are designed around this model.

 Development ecosystem

-The development toolkit provided by Sony to game studios was developed by SN Systems (the same author of the PS1 and PS2 kits).
-The software kit required a setup with either Windows XP and Cygwin or CentOS Linux.
+The development toolkit provided by Sony to game studios was produced by SN Systems (the same author of the PS1 and PS2 kits).
+The software kit required a workstation running either Windows XP and Cygwin; or CentOS Linux.

-Initially, Sony only provided an emulator to test PSP software.
-This was later replaced with the PSP Hardware Tool: a PC-like tower connected to a dummy PSP case (similar to the Nintendo DS kit).
-The devkit connected to the workstation using a piece of software called ProDG (only available on Windows).
+Initially, Sony provided only an emulator for testing PSP software [37].
+This was later replaced with the PSP Hardware Tool: a PC-like tower connected to a dummy PSP shell (similar to the Nintendo DS kit).
+The devkit interfaced with the workstation using a piece of software called ProDG (only available on Windows).

 Storage medium